-Generate automatic captions for your Microsoft Stream videos
+Generate automatic captions and a transcript for your Microsoft Stream videos

-Microsoft Stream keeps video content accessible by supporting captions and subtitles.
-If a video's Language field is set to a supported language, Stream will automatically generate captions using Automatic Speech Recognition technology.
+If a video's Language field is set to a supported language, Stream can automatically generate captions using Automatic Speech Recognition technology.

-Currently, only English and Spanish are supported for autogenerated captions.
+Only English and Spanish are currently supported for autogenerated captions.

-Currently, only MP4 and WMV files are supported for automatic transcripts.
+Only MP4 and WMV files are currently supported for automatic transcripts.